jenca-adam/awiki/pages/myown/page.md

 1. [jencova2006sufficiencyfirst](jencova2006sufficiencyfirts) with D. Petz, sufficiency of quantum channels, equality in DPI, factorization
-1. [jencova2006aconstruction](jencova2006aconstruction) a construction of quantum exponential Orlicz space and a infinite dimensional quantum information matifold
+1. [jencova2006aconstruction](jencova2006aconstruction) a construction of quantum exponential Orlicz space and a infinite dimensional quantum information manifold
 ### 2005
 1. [jencova2005quantum](jencova2005quantum)  quantum information geometry, affine connections and Araki-Masuda $L_p$-spaces, not on arxiv!
 ### 2004